 enables systems to relax the user query to a less restricted form to devise

+approximate answers.
 In the XML domain, because of the flexible nature of the XML model allows varied structures and/or values

 and the non-rigid XML tag syntax enables to embed a wealth of meta information in XML documents,